-The short answer is yes, patients with irritable bowel syndrome (IBS) are considered to be disabled if the condition is severe enough.
-Patients who find themselves unable to work because of their irritable bowel syndrome may qualify for long term disability (LTD) and/or Social Security Disability benefits.
-The insurance company or the Social Security Administration (SSA) will review the disability claim to see if they qualify to receive disability benefits.
+The short answer is yes.
+Patients with irritable bowel syndrome (IBS) are considered to be disabled if the condition is severe enough.
+Patients who find themselves unable to work because of their irritable bowel syndrome may qualify for long-term disability (LTD) and/or Social Security Disability benefits.
+The insurance company or the Social Security Administration (SSA) will review the disability claim to see if they qualify for disability benefits.

 However, many disability claims are denied, and you may need to contact a lawyer to get the benefits you deserve.
-If you need to get help with your disability claim you can contact us through our website or call our office at (888) 321-8131 to request a free consultation.
+If you need help with your disability claim, you can contact us through our website or call our office at (888) 321-8131 to request a free consultation.

 Irritable bowel syndrome (IBS) is a functional gastrointestinal (GI) disorder that causes problems with the digestive system, including pain or discomfort in the abdomen and changes in one’s bowel movement patterns.